AzureAD/microsoft-identity-web/tools/app-provisioning-tool/README.md

 Have an AAD or B2C tenant (or both).
 - If you want to add an AAD registration, you are usually already signed-in in Visual Studio in a tenant.
 If needed you can create your own tenant by following this quickstart [Setup a tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant).
 But be sure to sign-out and sign-in from Visual Studio or Azure CLI so that this tenant is known in the shared token cache.

-- If you want to add a AAD B2C registration you'll need a B2C tenant, and explicity pass it to the `--tenant-id` option of the tool.
-To create a B2C tenant, see [Create a B2C tenant](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-tenant)
+- If you want to add an AAD B2C registration you'll need a B2C tenant, and explicity pass it to the `--tenant-id` option of the tool.
+As well as the sign-up/sign-in policy `--susi-policy-id`.
+To create a B2C tenant, see [Create a B2C tenant](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-tenant).

 ## Using the tool